vishvapatel/Data-Analysis/README.md

 <ul type="square">
   <li>How to work with <b>Jupyter Notebooks</b>, for more details <a href="https://jupyter.org/documentation" target="_blank">Jupyter.org</a></li>
   <li>Basics of <b>Pandas</b> - a python library used for data analysis.</li>
-  <li>How to find out results by performing calculations on the data using mostly built in functions of pandas<li>
+  <li>How to find out results by performing calculations on the data using mostly built in functions of pandas</li>
   <li>Introduction to <b>Matplotlib</b> - Python library to plot data</li>
   <li>How to plot the results in the form of charts, histogram, line plot, 3D graphs etc.</li>
   <li>Various other important links for you to learn more in the section below</li>